Jordanpatton78/CriminalIntent/README.md

 1. How to use fragments.
 2. How to create getter and setter funtions.
 3. How to change a layout for landscape view.
+4. How to use an abstract class to simplify code.